PaddlePaddle/docs/doc/fluid/user_guides/howto/dygraph/DyGraph_en.md

 		train_reader = paddle.batch(
 		paddle.dataset.mnist.train(), batch_size=BATCH_SIZE, drop_last=True)

 2. Build the network.
-Although you can define all the network structures yourself according to the previous introduction, you can also use the basic network structures we have customized for you in `fluid.Layer.nn` directly.We build basic `SimpleImgConvPool` by `fluid.Layer.nn.Conv2d` and `fluid.Layer.nn.Pool2d` here:
+Although you can define all the network structures yourself according to the previous introduction, you can also use the basic network structures we have customized for you in `fluid.Layer.nn` directly.
+We build basic `SimpleImgConvPool` by `fluid.Layer.nn.Conv2d` and `fluid.Layer.nn.Pool2d` here:

 		class SimpleImgConvPool(fluid.dygraph.Layer):
 		    def __init__(self,